-As previously discussed (Prefatory Note at) this section also extends the disqualification provision to the collaborative lawyer's law firm in addition to the lawyer him or herself, so called "imputed disqualification."
+As previously discussed (Prefatory Note at 15) this Section extends the disqualification provision to the collaborative lawyer's law firm in addition to the lawyer him or herself, the so called "imputed disqualification" rule.

-Appropriate exceptions to the disqualification requirement are made in the interests of protecting a party's physical safety until successor counsel is retained and to allow settlement agreements to be presented to the court without the hiring of new counsel.
+Appropriate exceptions to the disqualification requirement are made in the interests of protecting a party or dependent's safety until successor counsel is retained or reasonable safety measures taken.

-1 2 SECTION 7.
-DISCLOSURES CONCERNING AND APPROPRIATENESS OF 3 COLLABORATIVE LAW.
-4 (a) Before a client executes a collaborative law participation agreement, a lawyer shall: 5 (1) provide the client with adequate information about the material benefits and 6 risks of collaborative law as compared to the material benefits and risks of other reasonably 7 available alternatives such as litigation, mediation, arbitration, or expert evaluation sufficient for 8 the client to make an informed decision about whether to enter into collaborative law to attempt 9 to resolve the matter; 10 (2) advise the client: 11 (A) that any party has the right to terminate a collaborative law process at 12 any time; 13 (B) that if the collaborative law process terminates a collaborative lawyer: 14 (i) must withdraw from further representation of the party in the 15 matter and any substantially related matter or proceeding, except in protective proceedings 16 involving a threat to the safety of a party or a party's dependent when no successor lawyer is 17 immediately available; and 18 (ii) is disqualified from representing the party in any future 19 substantially related matter or proceeding.
-20 (3) inquire about and discuss with the client factors relevant to whether the 21 collaborative law process is appropriate for the client's matter.
-22 (b) A lawyer shall make reasonable efforts to determine whether a client has a history of domestic violence with other prospective parties before a client signs a collaborative law
+2 COLLABORATIVE LAW PROCESS.
+3 (a) Before a prospective party executes a collaborative law participation agreement, a 4 prospective collaborative lawyer shall: 5 (1) provide the prospective party with sufficient information to make an informed 6 decision about the material benefits and risks of a collaborative law process as compared to the 7 material benefits and risks of other reasonably available alternatives for resolving the matter such 8 as litigation, mediation, arbitration, or expert evaluation; 9 (2) advise the prospective party that: 10 (A) any party has the right to unilaterally terminate a collaborative law 11 process with or without cause; 12 (B) if a collaborative law process terminates a collaborative lawyer and 13 the collaborative lawyer's law firm: 14 (i) must withdraw from further representation of the party in the 15 matter and any substantially related matter, except in an emergency protective proceeding 16 involving a threat to the safety of a party or a party's dependent.
+In which case, the 17 disqualification of a collaborative lawyer and the collaborative lawyer's law firm begins when 18 the party retains a successor lawyer or reasonable measures are taken to adequately protect the 19 safety of the party or the party's dependent; and 20 (ii) are disqualified from representing the party in any future 21 substantially related matter or proceeding; and 22 (3) inquire about and discuss with the prospective party factors relevant to 23 whether a collaborative law process is appropriate for the prospective party's matter.